codatio/codat-docs/docs/lending/guides/general-loan-writeback.md

 ## Deposit the loan

 Once you receive the configuration information, you are ready to deposit funds into the borrower's bank account.
-This is also known as *loan drawdown*, and it is a two-step process.
+This is also known as *loan drawdown*, and it is a two-step process:

-For each drawdown, [create a bank transaction](/lending/guides/general-loan-writeback#create-bank-transaction) depositing the amount into the lender's bank account to make the funds available for drawdown.
-Then, [create a transfer](/lending/guides/general-loan-writeback#create-transfer) from the lender's bank account to the borrower's bank account.
+1. [Create a bank transaction](/lending/guides/general-loan-writeback#create-bank-transaction) depositing the amount into the lender's bank account to make the funds available for drawdown.

+2. [Create a transfer](/lending/guides/general-loan-writeback#create-transfer) from the lender's bank account to the borrower's bank account.

 ```mermaid
     sequenceDiagram